cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 **Network Architecture Details**

 The SOC environment comprises six servers, each serving distinct purposes, all hosted on Vultr’s cloud infrastructure within a Virtual Private Cloud (VPC).
 An internet gateway allows connection to my ISP.
-I also have a kali attack Workstation hosted on-premises on my lab computer at home.

 * Elastic & Kibana Server:  Collects and visualizes logs from other systems for real-time monitoring and threat detection
 * Ubuntu Server:  SSH enabled for secure shell access, used for secure administration and task automation